-In May, the C-TRAN Board of Directors approved a new Rose Village Connector service for Vancouver's Rose Village neighborhood.
-The new service will begin in September 2019 as part of a series of other service changes.
+In 2019, the C-TRAN Board of Directors approved a new Rose Village Connector service for Vancouver's Rose Village neighborhood.
+The new service began in September 2019 as part of a series of other service changes.

-The service will replace the existing Route 39 with a shorter loop running hourly along 33rd Street, Grand Boulevard, Fourth Plain Boulevard and Main Street serving existing stops on a fixed schedule.
-It will also directly serve the VA Medical Center.
+The service replaced Route 39 with a shorter loop running hourly along 33rd Street, Grand Boulevard, Fourth Plain Boulevard and Main Street serving existing stops on a fixed schedule.
+It also directly serves the VA Medical Center.

-The bus will make eight loops along that route each day: four in the morning, four in the afternoon.
-During the time between trips, that will be supplemented with additional Connector-style service allowing residents in Rose Village to call for a ride anywhere in the designated dial-a-ride area.
-Same-day ride requests would need to be made at least 90 minutes in advance, similar to C-TRAN’s existing Connector service.
+The bus makes eight loops along that route each day: four in the morning, four in the afternoon.
+During the time between trips, that's supplemented with additional Connector-style service allowing residents in Rose Village to call for a ride anywhere in the designated dial-a-ride area.
+Same-day ride requests need to be made at least 90 minutes in advance, similar to C-TRAN’s existing Connector service.

-Approximate hours of operation for the Rose Village Connector would be 7:30 a.m. to 10:50 a.m. in the morning, then 2:30 p.m. to 5:50 p.m. in the afternoons.
-It would run Monday through Friday only.
+Approximate hours of operation for the Rose Village Connector are 7:30 a.m. to 10:50 a.m. in the morning, then 2:30 p.m. to 5:50 p.m. in the afternoons.
+It runs Monday through Friday only.

-The Rose Village Connector will have the same fares as any Local route.
+The Rose Village Connector has the same fares as any Local route.